Managers, what are you doing to foster a welcoming, collaborative, flexible, and rewarding environment that helps retain

-9. Facility and Environment, Increased Flexibility and Work-Life Balance
+9. Facility and Environment, Flexibility, and Work-Life Balance

-An instant appeal is the facility's quality and the perks of working at that site, i.e., free snacks and drinks, gyms, patio areas, game rooms, open and modern workspaces, whiteboard walls, etc. Today, many work environments have gone remote.
-Think about more flexible work schedules or consider condensed workweeks?
-This can be an excellent incentive for employees that have reached tenure or milestones.
+An instant appeal is the facility's quality and the perks of working at that site, i.e., free snacks and drinks, gyms, patio areas, game rooms, whiteboard walls, etc. Many work environments have gone remote.
+Think about more flexible work schedules or consider condensed workweeks.
 Flexibility in this realm is a huge benefit and motivator.
 It's common for employees to want a flexible schedule and some remote work options.
 Recent attractions are firms that offer alternatives to those able to work remote.
-Try a hybrid approach for part-time in the office and part remote; it’s certainly worth considering.
+Try a hybrid approach for part-time in the office and part remote.

 10. Sense of Meaning and Purpose

 A feeling that an employee's work is making a difference is a significant motivator.
 Ensure employees understand the contributions their role is making.
 If their work is mundane, see about other empowering tasks for your employee to increase their overall purpose.
 Ensure the connection of how their efforts are making a positive impact on the organization, and its macro goals and initiatives, is clear.

 Is your organization or team considered innovative, using newer technology stacks?
-Are you considered an early adopter of technology?
 In the technology world, working with contemporary approaches and technologies is imperative to retaining strong technical talent.
-Do a pulse check on what you're using and how you're doing it against the trends and preferences.
+Do a pulse check on what you're using and how you're doing it against trends and preferences.
 Then strategize on ways to add more innovation.

 In summary, evaluate your team and your offerings.
-Determine ways you can increase satisfaction for your team members.
-Have an effective strategy for continuously capturing their feedback and ideas.
-And don't forget to INCORPORATE!
-Download our Employee Engagement Checklist and our Employee Retention Checklist to get started.
+Determine ways you can increase satisfaction for your team members and have an effective strategy for continuously capturing their feedback and ideas.